 As a Latin-American living and working in New York since my early teens, my personal histories have been and continue to be wrought by access, and how access is denied or given to locations, to power, to social agency, to identity, to knowledge, to economic class, and even to North-American culture.
-By documenting individuals passing through Grand Central Station, I am seeking to evaluate their access agency along the aforementioned terms.
+By documenting individuals passing through Grand Central Station, I am creating a site-specific visual ethnography with which I seek to evaluate agency along with the aforementioned terms for this specific location.

-Labyrinths is guided by metaphysical elements extrapolated from Jorge Luis Borges’ fiction and by a personal interpretation of a motif found in the [gold-based] ritual-art of The Muisca, a pre-Columbian, South-American culture.
-What I believe Borges' fiction is proposing is that human knowledge has a misplaced sense of certainty that makes it paper-thin, thus I consciously sought to render these works with very little depth-of-field structured along a minimalist aesthetic preoccupied with projecting a visually-tactile bi-dimensional space.
-The artistic process is also shaped by phenomenological meditations out of neuroscience and physics concerning how the human eye and brain interpret color, or may construct reality, or process physical matter.
+Labyrinths is also guided by metaphysical elements extrapolated from Jorge Luis Borges’ fiction and by a personal interpretation of a motif found in the [gold-based] anthrozoomorphic ritual-art of The Muisca, a pre-Columbian, South-American culture.
+What I believe Borges' fiction proposes is that human knowledge has a misplaced sense of certainty that makes it paper-thin, thus I consciously sought to render these works with very little depth-of-field structured along a minimalist aesthetic preoccupied with projecting a visually-tactile bi-dimensional space.

 Date: all works in the series were made in 2019.

 Medium: Photography.
 Media: Pigment Print.
 Image 60” x 48” inches on 63” x 51” sheet.
 Edition of 3 + 1AP (AP is not available for sale)

 1/1 NFT (Selected Works) on Foundation APP.

 Print is titled, dated, numbered, and signed on verso.
 Certificate of authenticity will be provided.

 For inquiries, please contact me at: